malo-david/malo-david/README.md

 My goal is to develop advanced quantitative models and gain expertise in financial data analysis, ideally through an internship in quantitative finance or structured products.

-In addition to my academic background, I am working on personal projects that apply mathematical and programming skills to real-world financial problems.

 🔧 Skills 🔧

 Programming Languages: Python, R, SQL, C++